pieterhelsen/chiadisk/README.md

 # Chiadisk
 Disk formatter and health checker

-This utility is not completed yet, but will one day be responsible for the following tasks:
+## !!
+Warning !! this is an experimental tool.
+Use at your own risk.

+This utility is a disk manager for [Chia](https://www.chia.net/) farmers.
+It is by no means completed yet and a lot of features will likely still be improved upon in the future.
+These are the functions that I envisioned as part of this tool:

 - Disk formatting (**done**)
 - Disk cataloguing (**done**)